Ensemble optimal control for managing drug resistance in cancer therapies

 \subsubsection{Ensemble optimal control: conclusions}

 When solving ensemble optimal control problems for designing drug schedules, the choice of the cost that penalizes the tumor size plays a crucial role.
 On the one hand, the linear penalization led to outcomes substantially identical to MTD.
 On the other hand, the hyperbolic cost introduced in \cref{eq:ell_cost_2} showed promising results.
-In the latter case, the strategy is to increase the number of sensitive cells in the early stage of therapy to accentuate the fight for resources in the two sub\-populations.
-Despite sounding interesting, the main drawback of the computed policy is that it allows the tumor to grow far beyond the progression threshold before starting to reduce its size (see the right-hand side of \cref{fig:Sum_Hyp}).
-Moreover, in some circumstances, even during the active treatment phase, the tumor dimension never reduces below the progression threshold (see \cref{fig:worst_hyp}).
-Taking advantage of these observations, we propose a variant of Adaptive Therapy in the next subsection.
+In the latter case, the strategy is to increase the number of sensitive cells in the early stage of therapy to accentuate the fight for resources in the two sub\-populations. {A limitation of the resulting optimal policy is that it allows the tumor to grow substantially beyond the progression threshold before initiating any reduction in tumor size (see the right-hand side of \cref{fig:Sum_Hyp}).
+Moreover, in some scenarios, even during the active treatment phase, the tumor size does not decrease below the progression threshold (see \cref{fig:worst_hyp}).} {Motivated by} these observations, we propose a variant of Adaptive Therapy in the next subsection.